FOURTH SUNDAY OF LENT, YEAR A

 1 Samuel 16:1b,6-7,10-13a; Ephesians 5:8-14; John 9:1-41.

 Today’s readings emphasise the difference between how God perceives us and how we perceive ourselves.
-When God looks at us, he sees the beautiful soul he created.
-His gaze is like the light that dispels any form of darkness.
-According to the second reading from Paul’s letter to the Ephesians, ‘anything exposed by the light will be illuminated and anything illuminated turns into light.’
-The light of God sees through our weaknesses; he sees beyond appearances; he sees the soul.
-God is not deceived by appearances because he is interested in the soul.
+The countenance of God sheds its light upon our sinful state in order to reveal our beautiful souls and illumine our paths towards good.
+According to the second reading from Paul’s letter to the Ephesians, anything exposed by the light will be illuminated and anything illuminated turns into light.
+God sees beyond the physical appearance; He sees the soul.

 Fr Anthony Ekpunobi, CM.